Gravi80/machine_learning/Part 1 - Data Preprocessing/README.txt

 Categorical Data
 ================
+Categorical data refers to data values which represent categories - data values with a fixed and unordered number of values, for instance gender (male/female) or season (summer/winder/spring/fall).

 Country[contains 3 categories] and Purchased[contains 2 categories] are categorical variables.

 Since ML models are based on mathematical equations so keeping text in the Categorical columns need to be encode the categorical variables into Numbers.